 GeneCards Summary for RNF4 Gene

 RNF4 (Ring Finger Protein 4) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Protein ubiquitination.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and ligase activity.
+Diseases associated with RNF4 include Gordon Holmes Syndrome.
+Among its related pathways are Androgen receptor signaling pathway and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and ligase activity.